Tuesday, November 22, 2011

 But that’s getting ahead of things.
 “Distractions” is the genesis of Mike’s creative spirit and a fun insight into his private aspirations.
 As the story starts, if you are unaware of the “twist” on the final page, you might already start filling in the narrative blanks on your own, presuming that another misadventure with Renet has stranded the Turtles in Feudal Era Japan.
 Of course, there are clues that things are not what they seem sprinkled about the issue; such as nobody seeming to notice or care that they’re talking to a giant turtle, either all the Japanese people speaking English or Mike inexplicably speaking Japanese, and a self-admissive cornball narrative that makes the adventure ring insincere even before you get to the end.

 There are some… problems, with the issue, but the “story within a story” nature and the fact that it was supposed to be an amateurish draft penned by a teenager in his spare time makes me wonder how many errors were intentional and how many were genuine screw-ups.
 Just about every Japanese name in the story is ridiculous and only vaguely “Japanese-sounding”.
 You’ve got characters with gibberish syllables for names and apparently Lord Toshiro decided to give his son a familial name for his given name (I’m aware that “Sakai” was named after Stan Sakai but it’d be like me naming my son “Eastman Pellegrini”).
 Then you’ve got “Orkai” which doesn’t even work with Japanese syllable structure.
 I’m not really complaining about these, mind you; just pointing them out.
-They’re exactly the sort of thing a 15 year-old that’s really into Japanese culture but knows approximately fuck all about Japanese culture beyond movies and comics made by white people would write.
+They’re exactly the sort of thing a 15 year-old that’s really into Japanese culture but knows approximately fuck all about Japanese culture beyond movies and comics made by Americans would write.

 Other mistakes are a little tougher to brush away as simply “Mike being an amateur author”.
 Eric Talbot seemed to be drawing his pages at a smaller size than most other Mirage publications, so there are huge white borders surrounding each page.
 Other times, he seemed to be drawing the pages bigger than the physical comic could contain; page 21 is actually cropped to the point where part of Orkai’s speech bubble and even the page number in the corner are cut off.
 Then there are the spelling errors in names and a weird punctual error where two sentences from Orkai somehow got fused into one.
 Saying this issue looked “rushed” would be unkind, but it probably could have used some more meticulous copy editing.